12 wonderful William Shatner television performances beyond Star Trek

 5. Route 66, "Build Your Houses with Their Backs to the Sea"

-This being the ponderous and poetic Route 66, Shatner is Menemsha Faxon, a melancholy and smooth-tongued son of a lobster fisherman in Maine.
-This is Shatner at his moodiest.
+This being the ponderous and poetic Route 66 (just dig that episode title, man), Shatner is Menemsha Faxon, a melancholy and smooth-tongued son of a lobster fisherman in Maine.
+Here you can find Shatner at his moodiest.

 6. The Twilight Zone, "Nightmare at 20,000 Feet"